zabbix/zabbix/templates/app/rabbitmq_agent/README.md

 You can also provide a feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/387226-discussion-thread-for-official-zabbix-template-rabbitmq).

-# Template App RabbitMQ node by Zabbix agent
+# RabbitMQ node by Zabbix agent

 ## Overview

-For Zabbix version: 5.0
+For Zabbix version: 5.2 and higher
 The template to monitor RabbitMQ by Zabbix that work without any external scripts.
 Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

-Template App RabbitMQ Node — (Zabbix version >= 4.2) collects metrics by polling [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) with Zabbix agent.
+Template `RabbitMQ Node` — (Zabbix version >= 4.2) collects metrics by polling [RabbitMQ management plugin](https://www.rabbitmq.com/management.html) with Zabbix agent.

 It also uses Zabbix agent to collect `RabbitMQ` Linux process stats like CPU usage, memory usage and whether process is running or not.